GlitchedPolygons/docker-svn-server/README.md

 ### Important note about folder paths

-By default, this setup uses `/mnt/dev/svn` as the folder path to the docker mounted volume (because theoretically, it'd make sense to mount some persistent storage device to this path).
+By default, this setup uses `/mnt/dockervolumes/svn` as the folder path to the docker mounted volume (because theoretically, it'd make sense to mount some persistent storage device to this path).

-Unless explicitly needed, do not change this (it is possible, yes, but you'd need to replace it in every single shell script file and docker config files).

 **Absolutely make sure** that this volume path exists on your server host's machine (and that it has enough space to host your repositories, of course)!
-> **HINT:** use `mkdir -p /mnt/dev/svn` before starting your setup process to be on the safe side.
+> **HINT:** use `mkdir -p /mnt/dockervolumes/svn` before starting your setup process to be on the safe side.

 Backups are exported by default into `./backups/`.

+Remember that if you customized the `SVN_DOCKER_VOLUME_DIR` .env var (docker volume mount path), you need to pass that variable into the `backup.sh` shell script too!

 ## Backups

 To back up your entire SVN Server instance, run `sudo bash backup.sh`.
-The docker container is stopped, its mounted volume `/mnt/dev/svn:/home/svn` is then gzipped into `./backups` and the container is rebooted.
+The docker container is stopped, its mounted docker volume is then gzipped into `./backups` and the container is rebooted.

-Your backups are safely deposited into the `./backups/` folder, but if you want you can encrypt those files using a strong algorithm and upload them to some cloud storage provider for maximum safety (if there ever is such a thing...).
+Your backups are safely deposited into the `./backups/` folder, but you might want to encrypt those files using a strong algorithm and upload them to some cloud storage provider for maximum safety.

 > **HINT:** You can [crontab](https://crontab.guru/) the execution of this [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script and schedule automated backups like this.